Be a Powerful Scuba Instructor

 UTD Instructor Development Class Package Costs

-This subscription does not include the cost of the in-person IDC.
+This does not include the cost of the in-person IDC.

-Approximate IDC Prices (costs vary slightly by region)
+Approximate in person IDC costs (vary slightly by region)

 - UTD Foundational Instructor – $1000